dandavison/open-in-editor/README.md

 - `/usr/local/bin/nvim`
 - `/usr/bin/o`

-VSCode (`code`) is also supported, but I recommend using the [dedicated URL handler](https://code.visualstudio.com/docs/editor/command-line#_opening-vs-code-with-urls) that ships with VSCode.
-This results in a much faster file-opening experience (at least on MacOS), as well as avoiding the hassle of setting this project up.

 If your editor/IDE isn't supported, then please open an issue.
 If your editor/IDE is supported, but the above logic needs to be made more sophisticated, then either (a) open an issue, or (b) create a symlink that complies with the above rules.